 Foreign Language Requirement

-Students must complete six quarters of study of a language of their choice.
+Students must complete six quarters of study of a single language of their choice.

 Research Activity Requirement